xJQx/portfolio-website-public/README.md

   - Special hover effects for some components

 ## Want to learn more?
-✉ Contact me if you are interested in understanding my implementation of my portfolio website
+✉ Contact me if you are interested in learning more about my implementation of my portfolio website